axelkennedal/dropp/README.md

   * Album cover with visualizer
   * Import music from as many folders as you like
   * Supports having thousands of songs in your library
-  * Re-index your existing folders or remove them from dropp
+  * Re-index your existing folders or remove them from Versed
   * Setting for Dark mode/Light mode
   * Setting to enable/disable the visualizer
 ## Songs list